User Community Service Desk Downloads

 Executor

-Executor is a configuration file (nme-executor.xml) that lets you define task listeners that can perform actions (for example, call an external application) when the executor starts or finishes a task (load, export, processDelta call).
+Executor is a configuration file (nme-executor.xml) that lets you define listeners that perform actions (for example, call an external application) when background tasks or event handlers change state.

 <taskListeners>